What Are the Common Types of Car Insurance Fraud?

 The Fake Wave In: Some staged car accidents rely on a “fake wave in”.
 You might be trying to merge into a lane.
 The driver behind you waves you in, and you move into the lane.
 Then, the rear driver accelerates and hits your vehicle.
 The rear driver tells police that you were never waved in, and now you look like a careless driver.

 Side Swipes: If you’re turning across an intersection with a double turn lane, then you might fall victim to the sideswipe scam.
 In this scam, another driver swerves into your lane as you’re turning.
-When police arrive, it’s one driver’s word against the other’s.
+When the police arrive, it’s one driver’s word against the other’s.
 Some scams involve false witnesses.

 False Witness Scams

 False witnesses play a key role in many of the staged accidents listed above.
 Sometimes, a scammer will deliberately cause an accident at a certain intersection.
 You wait for witnesses to corroborate your story – say, that the other driver swerved into your lane.
 But the witnesses standing at the intersection – who are working in partnership with the driver – claim otherwise.

-When police arrive, it’s your word against the word of multiple, seemingly unconnected people.
+When the police arrive, it’s your word against the word of multiple, seemingly unconnected people.

 Lying on your Car Insurance Application

 Some people commit fraud by lying on their car insurance applications.
 This is a very common type of fraud.

 Sometimes, people make a genuine mistake on their application – they accidentally report their car as a 2014 model instead of a 2015 model, for example.

 In other cases, drivers commit more serious types of fraud on their application – they claim to be the primary driver of a vehicle when another member of the household – like a parent with a DUI – is the real primary driver.